 Sponsors should note that the Vice-Chancellor’s Awards recognise excellence in achievement and contribution that exceeds the normal expectations of the work undertaken by individuals and teams.
 The selection committee will consider the academic or professional level and consider their access to opportunity when making their evaluation.

-Award recipients, finalists, sponsors and unsuccessful nominees will be contacted once the Committee has made a determination but recipients will not be announced until the awards ceremony.
-The awards will be presented at the celebratory Vice-Chancellor’s Annual Awards Gala Dinner in the same year.
-All award recipients will be published on the Vice-Chancellor’s Annual Awards webpage.
+Award finalists and sponsors will be contacted once the Committee has made a determination but recipients will not be announced until the awards ceremony.
+The awards will be presented at the celebratory Vice-Chancellor’s Annual Awards event in the same year and all nominees and sponsors will be invited.
+Please see awards recipients list below.

-In the case of team awards, the team will receive one commemorative certificate and glass sculpture, presented to the Team Lead (as specified on the nomination form) at the Gala Dinner.
+In the case of team awards, the team will receive one award, presented to the Team Lead (as specified on the nomination form).